 Other web sites that you link to affect the “neighborhood” of your web site.
 If you link to online gambling web sites, the search engines will be more likely to think your web site is related to gambling.
 If you link to unsavory “spammy” web sites then search engines might think that your web site is also search engine spam.

-Links to link farms and automated linking systems can actually hurt your rankings in Google and we believe also in Yahoo, MSN, and other major search engines.
+Links to link farms and automated linking systems can actually hurt your rankings in Google and we believe also in Yahoo, MSN [now Bing], and other major search engines.
 That’s why it’s always important to evaluate other web sites before you link to them.